WHEN Saturday, May 21, 2016

 Doctoral Ceremony begins at 12:00 pm.

 Students must check in at 10:00 am, no later than 11:15 am.

 WHERE Bass Concert Hall

 You must be registered in order to participate.
+Registration will open at the end of March.
 Contact Danielle Thoma with any questions.

 All guests must have a ticket to enter Bass Concert Hall because seating is limited.
 Students do NOT need tickets for convocation.
 Master’s students may pick up four (4) guest tickets and doctoral students may pick up five (5) guest tickets.
 You must be registered to participate in convocation to pick up tickets.
 Please only pick up the number of tickets you will use.
 Students with extra tickets may give them to other students who are participating in the same ceremony or return them to the Graduate School, Main Building 101.